Toolkit ShelfFind

 How do I calculate paint for a room?

 Estimate wall area from room perimeter and wall height, subtract doors and windows, multiply by coats, then divide by paint coverage per gallon.
+You can use feet/square feet or meters/square meters.

 How many coats should I enter?